PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 ### CEDS-CMIP-2025-03-18-supplemental

-A bug was found in gridding of data for 2022 and 2023.
-This does not affect any other values, so this version could still be used for piControl and historical simulations if they have already been started.
-If not, we recommend updating to the next version for consistency.
+A bug was found in gridding of data for that led to spurious emissions for CO, CO2, and NOx, for the industrial (IND) and energy (ENE) sectors.
+These spurious emissions span 1961 - 2021.
+Globally, the differences represent less than 0.001% of annual emissions, but sometimes individual grid cell changes can sometimes represent a factor of 2 change (for small emissions).

 ### CEDS-CMIP-2025-03-18

-A bug was found in gridding of data for 2022 and 2023.
-This does not affect any other values, so this version could still be used for piControl and historical simulations if they have already been started.
-If not, we recommend updating to the next version for consistency.
+A bug was found in gridding of data for that led to spurious emissions for CO, CO2, and NOx, for the industrial (IND) and energy (ENE) sectors.
+These spurious emissions span 1961 - 2021.
+Globally, the differences represent less than 0.001% of annual emissions, but sometimes individual grid cell changes can sometimes represent a factor of 2 change (for small emissions).

 ### CEDS-CMIP-2024-11-25-supplemental